CardosoDev04/Provably-Fair-Kotlin-Roulette/README.md

 - Taking the result of the previous step and assigning it to a winningNumber variable
 - Checking in what color range that winningNumber variable falls and getting the winningColor.
 - Comparing the players color input with winningColor and respectively using the win multiplier in case theres a match.

+# NOTE

+The code has a problem, where it sometimes returns the color as NOT A VALID CHOICE (as if the winningNumber doesn't fall in any of the ranges) but most times it's working just fine.
+Will try to fix